 The PP is consistent with the objectives of Future Transport 2056, as it facilitates an improved urban design outcome and provides increased residential density close to public transport, jobs and local services.
 This can help to promote the use of public transport and reduce reliance on private motor vehicles.
-Additionally, a Traffic Impact Assessment, prepared by Traffix concludes that the proposal would not result in a decreased level of service for intersections near the site.
+Additionally, both a Traffic Impact Assessment and an additional statement prepared by Traffix concludes that the proposal would not result in a decreased level of service for intersections near the site.